salama/object-machine/soml/syntax.md

       end
     end

-The class hierarchy is explained in [here](./parfait.html), but you can leave out the superclass and Object will be assumed.
+The class hierarchy is explained in [the chapter on Parfait](./parfait.html).
+The superclass may be left out and Object will be assumed.

 Methods must be typed, both arguments and return.
 Generally class names serve as types, but int can be used as a shortcut for Integer.

-Code may not be outside method definitions, like in ruby.
-A compiled program starts at the builtin method __init__, that does the inital setup, an then jumps to Object.main
+Code may not be outside method definitions, like may in ruby.
+A compiled program starts at the builtin method __init__, that does the initial setup, an then jumps to Object.main

 Classes are represented by class objects and methods my Method objects, so all information is available at runtime.